COMPUTER SYSTEMS AND ASSEMBLY LANGUAGE

 I teach Computer Systems and Assembly language using fill-in-the-blank worksheets that I’ve designed.
 Students who manually write out notes are more likely to retain information presented in class over students who type notes.

-These worksheets allows students to handwrite notes and follow along in class, without getting overwhelmed with feeling like they need to write everything.
+These worksheets allow students to handwrite notes and maintain better engagement in class, rather than losing focus by copying slides.
 I include examples for students to work out both during lecture with their classmates, and outside of class.

 unary, grouping, positional, decimal, octal, hexadecimal, binary